 3. “Who will you share it with?”

-i really had to open my heart in order to return to a place so loaded with the growing pains of childhood and adolescence, coupled with a disillusionment of organized religion. i remember how Pastor Schneider and i used to argue when i was growing up because i had serious questions and concerns about some of the things we were being told. my favorite was: “I really love the story of Noah’s Ark with all the animals and all that, but I have a question.
-If he takes two of each animal on the ship because of the flood, what about the fish?
+i really had to open my heart in order to return to a place so loaded with the growing pains of childhood and adolescence, coupled with a disillusionment of organized religion. i remember how Pastor Schneider and i used to argue when i was growing up because i had serious questions and concerns about some of the things we were being told. my favorite argument was: “I really love the story of Noah’s Ark with all the animals and all that, but I have a question: If he takes two of each animal on the ship because of the flood, what about the fish?
 Fish live in water.
 Why aren’t we overpopulated by fish???”

 instead of being told it was a story to convey a message or in any other way addressing the question (proposing alternate possibilities would have been useful, such as, “perhaps the rainfall produced waterfall inhabitable for fish”), it seemed to make him mad that i was even asking questions in the first place. something akin to, “That’s not the point” was the common response. i was looking for some explanation for the inexplicable, something that might help deal with all of the hardship and mystery of this difficult and wondrous life. instead, critical thinking was discouraged. i have heard this is a big turn-off for many people who want deeper answers that aren’t really explained by the Christian religion. it seems to demand a blind faith filled with all kinds of contradictions. on the other hand, one of the tenets of Buddhism is that a student should question the teachings. through deeply questioning, one could come to their own conclusions about a principle’s truthfulness or come up with a better explanation altogether. if the latter should come truly to pass and win in a scholarly Buddhist debate, the “rules” would adapt to this new information.

-this kind of acceptance, conditional application, and cultivation of faith suits me. that said, i appreciate that my father feels secure in his faith and hope it is the kind of true spirituality that allows for others to find their own. my beliefs are beginning to allow for this kind of open heartedness, despite areas where my heart has grown a little hard. through Buddhist teachings and practice, i have come to experience glimpses of this sacred world Alicia talks about in a very visceral way. i now know there is a reality that operates on a different level than the one we normally experience; this phenomenal world is comprised of the stories we tell ourselves to cope with it. so i figure, if i can get so invested in what happens to the characters in “Game of Thrones,” for example, can’t i find the biblical story equally as dramatic and intriguing? i fall asleep at night wondering what will happen to Sansa Stark or if they will kill another one of my favorite people like Tyrion Lannister or Daenerys Targaryen. i go back through the episodes and string together events and storylines so i can figure out what has happened and what might help the situation in Westeros. when i look at Christianity through this lens, baby Jesus might very well grow up to save the world.
+this kind of acceptance, conditional application, and cultivation of faith suits me. that said, i appreciate that my father feels secure in his faith. i hope it is the kind of true spirituality that allows for others to find their own. my beliefs are beginning to allow for this kind of open heartedness, despite areas where my heart has grown a little hard. through Buddhist teachings and practice, i have come to experience glimpses of this sacred world Alicia talks about in a very visceral way. i now know there is a reality that operates on a different level than the one we normally experience; this phenomenal world is comprised of the stories we tell ourselves to cope with it. so i figure: if i can get so invested in what happens to the characters in “Game of Thrones,” for example, can’t i find the biblical story equally as dramatic and intriguing? i fall asleep at night wondering what will happen to Sansa Stark or if they will kill another one of my favorite people like Tyrion Lannister or Daenerys Targaryen. i go back through the episodes and string together events and storylines so i can figure out what has happened and what might help the situation in Westeros. when i look at Christianity through this lens, baby Jesus might very well grow up to save the world.

 on Christmas, i woke up at 6:30am (as is usual these days) to my cat Kichu’s growling stomach and loud purring in my ear as she sits next to my pillow. the latter sound is a more gentle substitute for the high-pitched incessant meowing that used to be characteristic of the Kichu alarm clock, my wake up call to feed her lest she starve to death by 8am.

-i was tired and feeling a bit out of sorts this Christmas. i returned a few days beforehand from a very New York City-esque-type trip to NYC, filled with appointments, meetings, filming and taking care of business. i felt like i couldn’t relax for one day and came home to my parents’, exhausted. immediately, i came down with a cold. by Christmas Day, i was getting over it, but still felt out of it. it was hard to feel present.
+i was tired and feeling a bit out of sorts this Christmas. i returned a few days beforehand from a very New York City-esque-type trip to NYC, filled with appointments, meetings, filming, and taking care of business. i felt like i couldn’t relax for one minute and came home to my parents’, exhausted. immediately, i came down with a cold. by Christmas Day, i was getting over it, but still felt out of it. it was hard to feel present.

 so i watched Alicia interacting with our parents. she is so incredibly present with them in a way that does not come so fluidly for me. she is just there with them. she helps in whatever way is needed. she asks questions about their lives and listens deeply to the answers. she claims, “It is the easiest thing I can do.”